glupi-borna/micro/runtime/help/defaultkeys.md

 | Ctrl-f    | Find (opens prompt)                       |
 | Ctrl-n    | Find next instance of current search      |
 | Ctrl-p    | Find previous instance of current search  |

+Note: Ctrl-n and Ctrl-p should be used from the main buffer, not from inside the search prompt.
+After Ctrl-f, press enter to complete the search and then you can use Ctrl-n and Ctrl-p to cycle through matches.

 ### File Operations